GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Abstract

 \section{Abstract}

 {We present NIRSpec IFS observations of a galaxy group around the massive GS\_4891 galaxy at $z\sim3.7$ in GOODS-South that includes two other two systems, GS\_4891\_n to the north and GS\_28356 to the east.
-These observations, obtained as part of the GTO Galaxy Assembly - NIRSpec IFS (GA-NIFS) program, allow for the first time to study the spatially resolved properties of the interstellar medium (ISM) and ionized gas kinematics of a galaxy at this redshift.
-Leveraging the wide wavelength range spanned with the high-dispersion grating (with resolving power R=2700) observations, covering from \OIIlines to \SIIlines, we explore the spatial distribution of star-formation rate, nebular attenuation and gas metallicity, together with the mechanisms responsible for the excitation of the ionized gas.
-GS\_4891 presents a clear gradient of gas metallicity (as traced by 12 + log(O/H)) by more than 0.2~dex from the south-east (where a star-forming clump is identified) to the north-west.
-The gas metallicity in the less-massive northern system, GS\_4891\_n, is also higher by 0.2~dex than at the center of GS\_4891, suggesting that inflows of lower-metallicity gas might be favoured in higher-mass systems.
-The kinematic analysis shows that GS\_4891 presents velocity gradients in the ionized gas consistent with rotation.
-The region between GS\_4891 and GS\_4891\_n does not present high gas turbulence which, together with the difference in gas metallicities, suggests that these two systems might be in a pre-merger stage.
-Finally, GS\_4891 hosts an ionized outflow that extends out to $r_{\rm out}$=$1.2$~kpc from the nucleus and reaches maximum velocities $r_{\rm out}$ of approximately 400~km/s.
-Despite entraining an outflowing mass rate of $\dot{M}_{\rm out}\sim2$~M$_{\odot}$/yr, the low associated mass-loading factor, $\eta\sim0.05$, implies that the outflow does not have a significant impact on the star-formation activity of the galaxy. }
+These observations, obtained as part of the GTO Galaxy Assembly - NIRSpec IFS (GA-NIFS) program, allow us to study for the first time the spatially resolved properties of the interstellar medium (ISM) and the ionised gas kinematics of a galaxy at this redshift.
+Leveraging the wide wavelength range spanned with the high-dispersion grating (with resolving power R=2700) observations, covering from \OIIlines to \SIIlines, we explore the spatial distribution of the star formation rate, nebular attenuation, and gas metallicity, together with the mechanisms responsible for the excitation of the ionised gas.
+GS\_4891 presents a clear gradient of gas metallicity (as traced by 12 + log(O/H)) by more than 0.2~dex from the southeast (where a star-forming clump is identified) to the northwest.
+The gas metallicity in the less massive northern system, GS\_4891\_n, is also higher by 0.2~dex than at the centre of GS\_4891, suggesting that inflows of lower-metallicity gas might be favoured in higher-mass systems.
+The kinematic analysis shows that GS\_4891 presents velocity gradients in the ionised gas consistent with rotation.
+The region between GS\_4891 and GS\_4891\_n does not present high gas turbulence, which, together with the difference in gas metallicities, suggests that these two systems might be in a pre-merger stage.
+Finally, GS\_4891 hosts an ionised outflow that extends out to {$r_{\rm out}$=$1.5$~kpc} from the nucleus and reaches maximum velocities, {\bf $v_{\rm out}$}, of approximately 400~km/s.
+Despite entraining an outflowing mass rate of $\dot{M}_{\rm out}\sim4$~M$_{\odot}$/yr, the low associated mass-loading factor, $\eta\sim0.04$, implies that the outflow does not have a significant impact on the star formation activity of the galaxy. }

 \keywords{star formation -- outflows -- kinematics and dynamics clusters }